-FOSTERING RELATIONSHIPS TO LEVERAGE IMPACT.
+FOSTERING RELATIONSHIPS TO LEVERAGE IMPACT (Winter 2016).
 Seattle is known for its vibrant arts scene, yet some children remain at a disadvantage with regard to access and opportunities.
 The Clowes Fund has fostered collaboration among its cohort of grantees who are working to ensure that all Seattle school children have creative advantages, especially hands-on access to musical instruments.

 Seattle Youth Symphony Orchestras (SYSO) and Seattle Repertory Jazz Orchestra (SRJO) are shining examples of savvy collaboration to maximize impact.
 Together they applied for and received a $250,000 grant from the Raynier Foundation for a three-year Musical Pathways project.
 SYSO’s Kathleen Allen led the charge.
 She and Susan Jenkins of SRJO said they developed trust, a shared vision among the Clowes cohort of grantees, which ultimately resulted in a joint effort and funding that will help them stabilize and expand the instrumental music continuum for middle and high school students in Southwest Seattle.